-- Elective – Students who are taking Health and Nutrition as an elective course need only the textbook which is specifically written to expand a student’s knowledge of topics typically not taught in high school.
-As such, its easily read, conversational style can enhance a student’s high school studies without additional burden.
-As an elective, students would be expected to read the text and complete the On Your Own questions to ensure they have comprehended the materials.
+- Elective – Students who are taking health and nutrition as an elective course only need the textbook which is specifically written to expand a student’s knowledge of topics typically not taught in high school.
+As an elective, students would be expected to read the text and complete the “On Your Own” questions to ensure they have comprehended the materials.
 The answers to the On Your Own questions are found at the end of each module.
-A student could easily finish the course in one semester, reading one module per week.
-This would be a 14-week course plan.
-However, it is also acceptable that a student would plan to read through a module every two weeks at his or her leisure.
-This would make a full-year, 28-week course.
+A student could easily finish the course in one semester (14 weeks), reading one module per week.
+However, if your student wanted to take it over the course of a year (28 weeks), they would plan to read through a module every two weeks at his or her leisure.

-- State Requirement – Students who are taking Health and Nutrition as a state requirement should also purchase the Student Notebook.
-The notebook contains projects, Study Guides, and exams for the student to complete for State credit.
-The answers to the On Your Own questions are found at the end of each module.
-The answers to the Study Guides and exams are found online at the Book Extra site for this title.
-A student could easily finish the course in one semester, reading one module per week.
-This would be a 14-week course plan.
-However, it is also acceptable that a student would plan to read through a module every two weeks at his or her leisure.
-This would make a full-year, 28-week course.
+- State Requirement – Students who are taking health and nutrition as a state requirement should also purchase the student notebook (sold separately).
+The notebook contains projects, Study Guides, and tests for the student to complete for State credit.
+The answers to the “On Your Own” questions are found at the end of each module, and the answers to the Study Guides and tests are found online at the Book Extra site for this title.
+A student could easily finish the course in one semester (14 weeks), reading one module per week.
+However, if your student wanted to take it over the course of a year (28 weeks), they would plan to read through a module every two weeks at his or her leisure.

 Purchase on Amazon